 2025 UV+EB Degradability Challenge

-• Degradable raw materials used in the development of UV+EB cure formulations
+• Degradable/compostable materials used in the development of UV+EB cure formulations

-• Finished products converted with UV+EB that are degradable, such as 3D printed items, consumer electronics, or food packaging
+• Finished products converted with UV+EB that are degradable/compostable, such as 3D printed items, consumer electronics, or food packaging

 sponsored by